albertoielpo/deck-sort/README.md

 # Deck sort
 This project is an util to sort the yaml kong file used by deck

-This implementation sorts only the vector "services" included in the yaml file by "host" value and if equals by "path" value.
+This implementation sorts only the vector "services" included in the yaml file by "host" value and if equals by "name" value.

 No other sorts are intended.
 Extends if needed